Paul Slovic: Publications

-“If I Look at Mass I will Never Act” - This article discusses how most people are caring individuals and they are willing to help those in need.
+“If I Look at the Mass I will Never Act” discusses how most people are caring individuals and they are willing to help those in need.
 The problem is when those in need are part of a mass group of people.
 The question that Slovic asks is why do people ignore genocide?
 He uses psychological research to show how mass murders do not connect in people's minds as being bad as they are.
 He discusses the lessons that is learned from past genocide.
 He talks about how we said “’Never again’ after liberation of Nazi death camps” but we have continued to have instances of genocide all over the world.
 America has reacted poorly to genocide.
 There are no ramifications to political figures if they choose to stay out of the conflict.
 He also looks at how the media does not do a great job of reporting the news.
 They are focused on other issues that are emphasizing the bigger problems.
 When discussing his psychological research he says how all other factors do not matter without “affect”.
 Affect is what tells us if something is right or wrong.
 “If activated feelings are pleasant, they motivate actions to reproduce the feelings.
 If the feelings are unpleasant, they motivate actions and thoughts anticipated to avoid the feelings” The experience of affect is what guides peoples “judgments, decisions and actions” Slovic also discusses “Attention” as being an important factor.
 It is necessary for the feelings.
 It is good for people to see the vast numbers of those murdered but it does not have the same effect as images.
 Slovic says, “We quickly grow numb to the facts and the math” He uses statistics to show the relationship between the numbers of people presented and our level of contributions to help them.
 When it was one victim it was a full ten on the scale.
 For eight victims the contribution dropped down to a five.
 What seemed to work was when the media would cover individual stories of victims.
 People became more willing to the help/donate in these instances.
 Several changes need to be made to combat this perception of mass murder.
 International law needs to be changed to accommodate this problem of numbness of numbers.
 The approach of reporting genocide also needs to change because our feelings alone do not give enough drive to stop genocide.